yonitjio/n2-doc/content/60-tutorials/50-ai/_index.md

 5. Enter description or you can just copy the model name to the **Description** field.
   {{< figure
   src="./images/n2-ai-model.png"
-  alt="AI Model"
+  alt="AI Model Registration."
-  caption="AI Model Registration"
+  caption="AI Model Registration."
   width="100%"
   >}}